blitz3d-ng/package/README.md

 ## Documentation

 The original Blitz3D help is available in the [\_release/help](_release/help) directory in HTML form.
 We've started replacing it with a Markdown based system.

-If you have ruby 2+ installed, you can rebuild it.

 ```bash
 $ bundle install